 Organise Film session/Festival

-Films screened at the festival and carefully chosen and are particularly appropriate for families to enjoy, and provides a safe environment to come out and enjoy such cultural opportunities.
-Films we screened are specially managed through intensive networking are not available otherwise like in cinema, online or DVD.
-We are targeting audiences who usually do not visit cinema at all or very rarely.
-They are included Asian families, Asian Women and Young Adult.
-Every year we select opening movie very carefully and make sure it is appropriate for all viewers including the group mentioned above.
-All films we screened at festival has English sub-title.
+Films screened at the festival and carefully chosen and are particularly appropriate for families to enjoy, and provide a safe environment to come out and enjoy such cultural opportunities.
+Films we screened are specially managed through intensive networking and are not available otherwise like in cinema, online or DVD.
+We are targeting audiences who usually do not visit the cinema at all or very rarely.
+They are included Asian families, Asian Women and Young Adults.
+Every year we select the opening movie very carefully and make sure it is appropriate for all viewers including the group mentioned above.
+All films we screened at the festival have English sub-title.

-2) One of our aim is to attract family audiences particularly Bangladeshi including women who usually never visit a cinema baring from social and religion reason.
-Content of normal movie like hugging, kissing which they feel unsuitable to watch with family.
+2) One of our aims is to attract family audiences particularly Bangladeshi including women who usually never visit a cinema barring from social and religious reasons.
+Content of normal movies like hugging, and kissing which they feel unsuitable to watch with family.
 The films in their native language will attract them.

-3) Films from different language will also attract audiences from those spoken language community in London.
+3) Films from different languages will also attract audiences from the spoken language community in London.

-Every year we organise film making training courses which includes theory and practical film making process.
-This course usually lasted about 16 week with 3 hours session and three sessions in each week.
-Through this training courses local young adult, unemployed people learn about all aspects of film making.
-At the end of the course all participate makes a short film of their own and gain valuable experience on individual film making skills.
-This skills help them to get self confinement to start work on their own.
+Every year we organise film making training courses which include theory and practical film making process.
+This course usually lasted about 16 weeks with 3 hours of sessions and three sessions each week.
+Through these training courses local young adults, and unemployed people learn about all aspects of filmmaking.
+At the end of the course, all participants make a short film of their own and gain valuable experience in individual filmmaking skills.
+These skills help them to get self-confinement to start work on their own.

-At the end of the project, all film will be screened inviting children, parents and guests where every participant will receive certificates and copy of their films.
+At the end of the project, all films will be screened inviting children, parents and guests and every participant will receive certificates and a copy of their film.

 The content of each film will be planned, created and implemented by workshop participants and entirely composed of young people, which is covering educational and entertainment needs to fit the targeted age groups.

 Participating children who are going to benefit from this project are mainly from ethnic minority backgrounds.
-Most of the participants first language is not English.
-The family social value and circumstances often make them isolated and not comfortable participating in regular main stream activities.
+Most of the participant’s first language is not English.
+The family’s social values and circumstances often make them isolated and not uncomfortable participating in regular mainstream activities.
 Their needs are different than other local children given their ethnicity and cultural background.
-London Borough of Tower Hamlets, where the project will take place is one of the most deprived boroughs in UK.
-Most of the children who will benefited are also from poor and disadvantaged families in the area.
-House hold annual income and the educational level are lower than the national average.
+London Borough of Tower Hamlets, where the project will take place is one of the most deprived boroughs in the UK.
+Most of the children who will benefit are also from poor and disadvantaged families in the area.
+Household annual income and the educational level are lower than the national average.
 Often parents are unable to take them to the cinema.
-Almost 50% of those children never visited the cinema or do not go to cinema regularly.
+Almost 50% of those children never visited the cinema or do not go to the cinema regularly.